TheArchimedean/scholar-scraper/README.md

    The console contains information on the progress of the script, including progress bars on paper collection for each academic.

-   The program will read 'ALL TASKS COMPLETE' when complete.
+   The program will read 'ALL TASKS COMPLETE' when complete, and print a list of failed search queries.
+These failures are likely to be caused by the user not having a profile on Google Scholar.